How to Retrain Player Position in FIFA 21 Career Mode

 Youngsters Are Easier to Retrain

-Young players, below the age of 25, are easier to retrain.
+Young players below the age of 25 are easier to undergo a FIFA 21 Career Mode position change.
 This is because their potential rating ceiling is still high and attributes like strength, vision and passing can be moulded to suit their new position easier and faster.

 For example, an 18-year-old Attacking Midfielder with decent pace can be retained as an attacker (false 9 or Centre Forward) easily.
 This is because his finishing and strength are attributes that can be improved which is crucial for an attacker.
 However, a 26-year-old winger might find it harder to become an out-and-out striker because he most likely has already reached his full potential.